 11 Bulletproof Tips to Score Highest Marks in English literature Exams

-Later, with experience, I came to know that Presentation plays a greater role in disciplines of Language & Humanities.
+Later, with experience, I learnt that Presentation plays a greater role in disciplines of Language & Humanities.
 Here, in these fields, subjectivity is the norm with multiple point-of-views.

 These are my findings which will help you fetch more marks in literature exams:-

-• Remember the themes - The main thing about a literary text, apart from the story, are the prominent themes associated with the text.
+• Remember the themes - The important aspects of a literary text, apart from the story, are the prominent themes associated with the text.
 For example, Albert Camus' The Stranger has Absurdism as a philosophical theme of the novel.
 It is a must to mention it in an exam essay related to the novel.

 • The conventional structuring of your essays or long answers should be kept in mind.

--Introduction - Begin with a few lines about author, the novel, themes, then deal with the demand of question
+• Introduction: Begin with a few lines about the author, the novel, themes, then deal with the demand of the question.

 • Use numerous quotations (from texts) and comments from noted critics: